maxilie/agent-roger/README.md

 More broadly speaking, it is a somewhat novel _implementation_ for the idea of "AI using other AI."

-Its purpose is similar to that of LangChain, BabyAGI, and other task-based and execution-loop-based systems.
+Its purpose is similar to that of LangChain, BabyAGI, AutoGPT, and other task-based and execution-loop-based systems.

 However, there are key differences in Agent Roger: